SarelTheLegend/SarelTheLegend/README.md

 - **Sound engineering** : live mixing, studio work, and far too many opinions about monitors
 - **3D printing & CAD** : Fusion 360 to printer bed, mostly parts for other projects
 - **Video editing** : DaVinci Resolve
+- **Cybersecurity** : the hobby that makes me distrust every default setting
-- **Home automation** : ESP32 boards and Node-RED flows wired into Home Assistant, held together by stubbornness
+- **Home automation** : ESP32 and ESP8266 boards running MicroPython, Node-RED flows, all wired into Home Assistant and held together by stubbornness
+- **Raspberry Pi** : a drawer of them, each permanently reassigned to some new job
 - **Linux ricing** : KDE Plasma, permanently 90% finished
 - **Vector art** : redrawing logos in SVG until the curves behave